barde/argusai/github-llm-code-review-bot.md

         messages: [
           {
             role: 'system',
-            content: `You are ArgoAI, an expert code reviewer.
+            content: `You are ArgusAI, an expert code reviewer.
 Focus on:
               - Security vulnerabilities
               - Performance issues
               - Code quality and best practices